 A.2.
-Translation is the process of protein synthesis in which the mRNA is used to synthesize proteins.
+The translation is the process of protein synthesis in which the mRNA is used to synthesize proteins.
 The mRNA sequence is decoded to specify the amino acid of a polypeptide.
 The process of translation is carried out in the following steps:

 Q.3.
 Explain the process of DNA fingerprinting.

 A.3.
 DNA fingerprinting is a technique that is used to analyze the genetic makeup of living beings.
-It is widely used in paternal disputes to identify the biological parents of the child, and also to identify the criminal during forensic investigations.
+It is widely used for DNA analysis in forensic tests and paternity tests to identify the biological parents of the child, and also to identify the criminal during forensic investigations.

 Extended Reading: DNA fingerprinting